wonhee-lee/aims.github.io/aboutme.md

 subtitle: Translational Research in Neuroimaging and Data Science
 ---

 ## Employment

 I am an Assistant Professor in Department of Software Convergence at Kyung Hee University.
-I worked as an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.
+I was an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.

 ## Education